Schadenfreudude/structure-testing/README.md

     2. Locate directory of repo and open a terminal in that working directory.

+    3. To compile program: Run command line "javac [file name]", such as "javac Stack_Tester.java"

-    3. Run program: Run command line "java [file name]", such as "java Stack_Tester.java"
+    4. To run program: Run command line "java [file name]", such as "java Stack_Tester.java"

 # LinkedList_Tester